kiyoon/dotfiles/nvim/README.md

 - `gp`: Select last pasted text

 #### For Python

-- Insert import statement at the beginning of the file.
-(Only for Python).
+- [python-import.nvim](https://github.com/kiyoon/python-import.nvim): Insert import statement at the beginning of the file.
 Use it with normal or visual mode.
     - `\i`: Insert import and move cursor to that position.
     - `Alt+Enter`: Insert import and stay at the current position.
 - When you see a lightbulb in python file, it means ruff fixes are available. `<space>pa` to preview and apply ruff fixes.